mit-pdos/sigmaos/cpython3.11/Doc/c-api/memory.rst

    thread-safe: the :term:`GIL <global interpreter lock>` is not held when the allocator is called.

-   For the remaining domains, the allocator must also be thread-safe: the allocator may be called in different interpreters that do not share a ``GIL``.

    If the new allocator is not a hook (does not call the previous allocator), the :c:func:`PyMem_SetupDebugHooks` function must be called to reinstall the debug hooks on top on the new allocator.